VirgilSecurity/virgil-sdk-net/documentation/get-started/encrypted-storage.md

 It should be noted that recently created user Virgil Cards will be visible only for application users because they are related to the Application.

-<Info>Read more about Virgil Cards and their types [here](https://github.com/VirgilSecurity/virgil-sdk-net/blob/v4/documentation/guides/virgil-card/creating.md).</Info>
+Read more about Virgil Cards and their types [here](https://github.com/VirgilSecurity/virgil-sdk-net/blob/v4/documentation/guides/virgil-card/creating.md).

 ### Transmit the Cards to Your Server